 “There is a small, competitive part of me that gets annoyed from time to time that I didn’t ‘finish’ Weight Watchers.
-Not because I crave a sense of completion, not because I had a burning desire to be on the cover of the magazine; but because I wanted to be a Gold Member.
+Not just because I crave a sense of completion, not because I once had a burning desire to be on the cover of the magazine; but because I wanted to be a Gold Member.

 That’s what you become when you reach your goal weight.
 And they give you a GOLD CARD.
 You could carry it around in your wallet and whip it out at any time to prove that you’d WON weight loss! 😛

 While I never became a Gold Member, I once stood beside a gold member at the Museum of Sex in Copenhagen – see picture below.
 That’s not too bad a consolation prize, I reckon.”

 I wrote the above about five years ago, saved it to my draft posts and forgot about it until yesterday, when I cracked open those cocoa nibs and one of them was shaped like a tiny penis.
 This amused my juvenile mind and I thought, I should write about this cocoa nib development!
 And that made me remember the old Copenhagen Willy post.

 Last night I worried that some people might find that poor taste and never read the blog again.
 But then I remembered a recent conversation with the incredible Sas about how trying to please everyone is futile, especially everyone on the internet.
 It’s physically impossible, for one; plus it can get in the way of you being the real you and that leads to all sorts of unhappiness.

 So I thought, dang it, I’ll go ahead and post it, as a tiny step towards writing more fearlessly.
 As you can see there were no deep, profound thoughts lurking behind the inner censor.
 It’s all chocolate and male appendages.